surajitbasak109/serve-local-markdown/README.md

 ## Features

-- Recursively scans directories for Markdown files.
+- **Recursive directory scanning**: Automatically detects and serves markdown files from all subdirectories.
+- **Base64 encoded paths**: File paths are encoded in Base64 to ensure safe URL handling
-- Renders Markdown files to HTML using `marked`.
-- Uses `ejs` for templating, allowing for a customizable layout.
+- **EJS templating**: Renders markdown files using EJS templates for a more customizable display.
-- Serves static files for custom CSS styling.
+- **Static file serving**: Supports serving static CSS and other assets from a public directory.
+- **Use of application in multiple directories**: Now you can use this application on different directories.
+It will not throw any error for already used port.

 ## Installation